American Cheese Society

-In 2018 ACS had nearly 1,800 members of the association worldwide.
-Professional membership is those working in the industry, and Associate for non-professionals.

 Objective

 ACS has an alliance nonprofit organization called "the American Cheese Education Foundation (ACEF)".
 ACEF is a 501(c)(3) charitable organization.
+The nonprofit organization aims to raise funds that support education for the cheese industry, led by the ACS members.

 Events and education

 ACS holds an annual conference and competition in the United States.

 ACS also developed and administers the ACS Certified Cheese Professional Exam (ACS CCP Exam) and the ACS T.A.S.T.E.
 Test, which one must pass to receive the ACS Certified Cheese Sensory Evaluator credential.
 An online directory of individuals with the ACS CCP designation is available for reference by organizations and individuals seeking employees.

 ACS organizes the American Cheese Month every October.
 The month-long event promotes the American cheese industry and increased funding for the American Cheese Education Foundation.
 American Cheese Month encourages cheesemakers to host special events, such as tours at their farms.
 People from across the country are encouraged to join by promoting cheese-related events, including gatherings of cheesemakers, retailers, cheesemongers, and chefs.